Dendrobium utile

 Dendrobium utile is a species of orchid native to Sulawesi and Papua, occurring in forests at altitudes of up to 150 m.
 It is the official flower of Sulawesi Tenggara.
-Locally this orchid is also called anomi, anemi or alemi, or anggrek serat (fiber orchid) from its fiber-rich root.
+Locally in Sulawesi this orchid is also called anomi, anemi or alemi, toya in mee language, or anggrek serat (fiber orchid) in common Indonesian for its fiber-rich root.

 Description

 Dendrobium utile is an epiphyte.
 It is distinguished from similar orchids by the root shaped like a bird nest with green-yellowish colors.
 The flowers grow in the leaf axils.
 The petals are yellow, with a narrow shape.
 The plants make attractive decorations, but are short-lived.
 The roots are used to make expensive handcrafts because of its soft texture and shiny and golden color.